Apollo-Roboto/SchoolSchedulePictureToGoogleCalendar/README.md

-# Calendrier Scholaire To Google
+# School Schedule Picture To Google Calendar
 I made this tool because I wanted a fast way to check my schedule on my phone

 ---